Interpretation of point forecasts with unkown directive: Parametric estimation and testing of state-dependent quantiles and expectiles

-While quantiles are asymmetric generalizations of the median, expectiles are analogously defined as asymmetric generalizations of the mean.
-Specifically, the $\tau$-expectile $\e_\tau(\dP)$ of the distribution $\mathbb{P}$ with finite mean was introduced in \citet{PowN} as the unique solution to the following equation:
+While quantiles are asymmetric generalizations of the median, expectiles are asymmetric generalizations of the mean.
+Specifically, \citet{Newey1987b} introduced the $\tau$-expectile $e_\tau(P)$ of a non-degenerate distribution $P$ with finite mean as the unique solution $x$ to the equation